loukiakri/bbo/README.md

 ## Results

-The optimisation results for all functions are summarised in the table below.
+The optimisation results for all functions are summarised in the table below:

 | Function | Dimensions | Initial Observations Best | Optimisation Best | Query Round of Best | Inputs @ Best |
 |---|---:|---:|---:|---:|---|